pokt-network/pocket/shared/modules/doc/README.md

 Starting the module, begins the service and enables operation.

-Starting always comes after creation and setting the bus.
+Starting must come after creation and setting the bus.

 ```golang
 err := newModule.Start()